The Effective Reactivity for Capturing Brownian Motion by Partially Reactive Patches on a Spherical Surface: Analysis for the Capacitance

 Here in calculating $C_{\rm T}$ from (\ref{mfpt_b:main_res_1}) we use $C_i=C_i\left({L\K_i/D}\right)$ and $E_i=E_i\left({L\K_i/D}\right)$ and we evaluate the Green's matrix ${\mathcal G}_s$ at $\x_i={\X_i/R}$. \end{prop}

 We remark that for the special case of $N$ locally circular patches with perfect reactivity ($\kappa_i=\infty$), for which $C_i={2a_i/\pi}$ and $E_i=-2 a_i^2{\left(\log{a_i} + \log{4} - {3/2} \right)/\pi^2}$, our three-term asymptotic result (\ref{mfpt_b:main_res_1}) for ${1/C_{\rm T}}$ agrees with that in Principal Result 3.1 of \cite{Lindsay17}.
-We emphasize that (\ref{mfpt_b:main_res_1}) extends the previous result of \cite{Lindsay17} to arbitrary-shaped patches and to finite reactivity $\kappa_i>0$.
-Moreover, we remark that our three-term asymptotic result remains well-ordered in $\eps$ over the full range of reactivities.
+Our main result (\ref{mfpt_b:main_res_1}) extends the previous result of \cite{Lindsay17} to arbitrary-shaped patches and to finite reactivity $\kappa_i>0$.
+We emphasize that, as expected intuitively, our result is identical in form to that derived in \cite{Lindsay17} provided that we simply replace the two monopole coefficients in Eq.
+(3.37) of \cite{Lindsay17} with $C_i(\kappa_i)$ and $E_{i}(\kappa_i)$.
+Moreover, we remark that our three-term asymptotic result remains well-ordered in $\eps$ over the full range of patch reactivities.
 As a result, we can explore the limits $\kappa_i\ll 1$ and $\kappa_i\gg 1$ directly from (\ref{mfpt_b:main_res_1}).

 There are a few additional key features of our main result for $C_{\rm T}$.
 Firstly, since $\overline{U}_{11}$ depends on the Green's matrix ${\mathcal G}_s$, we conclude that only the third-order term in the asymptotic expansion of $C_{\rm T}$ depends on the spatial configuration $\lbrace{\x_1,\ldots,\x_N\rbrace}$ of the centers of the reactive patches on the surface of the unit sphere.
 It is this term that incorporates spatial effects from the diffusive interactions between patches.
 Secondly, since the leading-order term in (\ref{mfpt_b:main_res_1}) does not depend on the details of the Green's function, it is valid for an arbitrary bounded domain ${\mathcal B}$ with smooth boundary.
 By retaining only the leading-order terms in our three-term main result (\ref{mfpt_b:main_res_1}), we obtain